lastefoto-ee/lastefoto-ee.github.io/content/en/post/how-to-choose-a-newborn-photographer/index.md

 ![newborn photo shoot in Tallinn](./newborn-photographer-4.jpg)

 * Don't choose a photographer based solely on the price of a photo shoot.
 The price of a newborn photo shoot cannot be low - in addition to the necessary props, which must be purchased and prepared for the photo shoot, a professional newborn photographer must study a lot in order not only to please you with beautiful pictures, but also to ensure the safety of your baby during the photo shoot.
-Safety is the most important thing in a newborn photo session.
+Safety is the most important thing in a newborn photo shoot.

-Of course, the price of a newborn photo session is very important, but don't make it the main criterion.
+Of course, the price of a newborn photo shoot is very important, but don't make it the main criterion.

 ![newborn session in the studio](./newborn-photographer-5.jpg)